kathyrollo/jcucumberng-framework/README.md

 [ [Back](#table-of-contents) ]

 ## Checking Results
-HTML reports and logs are created in the `/target/` directory after the build.
+HTML, JSON, XML test reports and logs are created in the `/target/` directory after the build.

 ### Static Reporting
 Cucumber-JVM ships with its default HTML reporter.
 Best for debugging scripts.